MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 ### Smart Fermat collisions

-As we have seen in the previous example, the result of binary multiplications can quickly become "unpredictable", especially when we do several rounds of multiplication in a row, as is the case when raising to the Nth power.
+As we have seen in the previous example, the patterns of 1s and 0s in the result of binary multiplications can quickly become "unpredictable", especially when we do several rounds of multiplication in a row, as is the case when raising to the Nth power.

 However, in some carefully chosen cases, we can make sure that the output is clean and predictable, then exploit it with integer overflows.
 Let's take the product of 129 by itself.
 It's hard to do in my head, but gets much easier when I see the binary decomposition :